axel-sirota/jenkins-course/labs/lab9/lab9.md

 # Exercise 9

 - Take the job from last exercise and make it parametrized with a single parameter of type Choice to package the App
-- Package the app and archive the JAR when the parameter is True/Yes/Ok
+- Package the app and archive the JAR when the parameter is True

 Bonus: Parametrize not from the UI but within the Declarative Pipeline Syntax